facelessuser/coloraide/docs/src/markdown/gamut.md

 > [!success] The `clip` gamut mapping is registered in `Color` by default and cannot be unregistered

 Clipping is a simple and naive approach to gamut mapping.
 If the color space is bounded by a gamut, clip will compare each channel's value against the bounds for that channel and set the value to the limit it exceeds.
+It is an approach that favors preserving high saturation.

 Clip can be performed via `fit` by using the method name `clip` or by using the `clip()` method.